 Religion, Holocaust, and Genocide Unit

-The Religion, Holocaust, and Genocide Unit seeks proposals that address the dynamics among religion, mass atrocities, and human rights and invites individual proposal submissions and pre-arranged panels for the following co-sponsored calls.
-The Unit is committed to diversity and inclusivity, and pre-arranged panels should reflect gender and racial/ethnic diversity as well as diversity of field, method, and scholarly rank as appropriate:
+The Religion, Holocaust, and Genocide Unit is committed to diversity and inclusivity.
+Pre-arranged panels should reflect gender and racial/ethnic diversity as well as diversity of field, method, and scholarly rank as appropriate.

 Statement of Purpose